-Equipment is also a vital part of the process, so choosing the right plastic mold manufacturer to design your molds for plastic injection is critical.
+The quality of the injection mold used is also a vital part of the process, so choosing the right plastic mold manufacturer to design your plastic injection molds for plastic injection is critical.

-This basic guide by injection molding manufacturers MSI Mold will help you understand the process of injection molding and how mold design fits into the bigger picture.
+This basic guide by injection molding manufacturer MSI Mold will help you understand the process of injection molding and how the mold design fits into the bigger picture.

 Injection Molding Basics

 Injection molding is exactly what it sounds like.
-Plastic substances are heated to super-high temperatures until they’re molten, then injected into a mold created by a plastic mold manufacturer.
+Plastic pellets are fed into an injection molding machine.
+They are heated to high temperatures until they’re molten, then injected into a plastic injection mold created by a plastic mold manufacturer.
 Over time, the plastic hardens and achieves a solid form.

 The plastic usually comes as polymer granules, small pellets that can easily and quickly be melted.
 Since these thermoplastic polymers are capable of being colored or filled with additives, they’re rather versatile materials.
-A few different types of plastics are typically used in injection molded products:
+A few basic types of thermoplastics that are used in injection molded products are:

 - Acrylonitrile butadiene styrene (ABS)